alcarazeugenia/tutorials/react-task-tracker/README.md

 # Getting Started with Task tracker

-Run npm install to get the needed dependencies:
+Download the file, and run npm install to get the needed dependencies:

 ```
 npm install